wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

     * Envoy: `instance` → [`application`](../../admin-en/configuration-guides/envoy/fine-tuning.md#basic-settings)

     Parameters with previous names are still supported but will be deprecated in future releases.
 The parameter logic has not changed.
+* The Ingress [annotation](../../admin-en/configure-kubernetes-en.md#ingress-annotations) `nginx.ingress.kubernetes.io/wallarm-instance` has been renamed to `nginx.ingress.kubernetes.io/wallarm-application`.

+    The annotation with the previous name is still supported but will be deprecated in future releases.
+The annotation logic has not changed.
 * The file with the custom ruleset build `/etc/wallarm/lom` has been renamed to `/etc/wallarm/custom_ruleset`.
 In the file system of new node versions, there is only the file with the new name.

     Default values of the NGINX directive [`wallarm_custom_ruleset_path`](../../admin-en/configure-parameters-en.md#wallarm_custom_ruleset_path) and Envoy parameter [`custom_ruleset`](../../admin-en/configuration-guides/envoy/fine-tuning.md#request-filtering-settings) have been changed appropriately.
 New default value is `/etc/wallarm/custom_ruleset`.